vulppi-dev/IntREST/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the main repository.
 6. And that's it!
 We will review your pull request as soon as possible.
-7. Thank you for contributing to IntelliREST! 🎉
+7. Thank you for contributing to IntREST! 🎉
 8. If you have any questions, feel free to contact us.
 9. If you want to contribute more, you can [Buy Us a Coffee](https://www.buymeacoffee.com/morbden) ☕️

 ## License

-This project is licensed under the [MIT License](https://github.com/vulppi-dev/intelli-rest/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/vulppi-dev/intrest/blob/main/LICENSE).

 ## Contact